 What must be understood is that a SaaS LIMS has limitations and those limitations may range from “no problem” to “deal-breaker.”
 SaaS LIMS by definition are a public cloud application, and are also multi-tenant.

 What is multi-tenant?
-Multi-tenant applications are shared by, well, two more tenants—and quite probably hundreds or thousands, none of whom are aware of each other.
+Multi-tenant applications are shared by, well, two or more tenants—and quite probably hundreds or thousands—none of whom are aware of each other.
 Each of those users is paying a subscription fee, but all those bells and whistles of OS upgrades, system backups, disaster recovery, and so forth are the headaches of the provider and not the tenants.

 It may be a no-brainer for small labs with repetitive and modest testing needs.
 In such cases, it is conceivable that a few SaaS LIMS could be analyzed with online demos.
 But for the large swath of gray-area laboratory operations, defining the current state workflow of the company and contrasting it against the workflow of a SaaS LIMS might give a potential customer a good idea of the gaps between the current needs and the capacity of the SaaS LIMS to accommodate them.